Time functions on Lorentzian length spaces: Introduction

 A radically different approach to show smoothness of time functions is that of Fathi and Siconolfi~\cite{Fa,FaSi}, which uses weak KAM theory.
 It has the added advantage that it is formulated for smooth manifolds equipped with a continuous field of closed convex tangent cones, of which Lorentzian manifolds are just one class of examples.
-Note that also in the work of Chru\'{s}ciel, Grant and Minguzzi~\cite{ChGrMi}, while staying in the more traditional framework of Lorentzian manifolds, the metric tensor can be of regularity as low as $C^{2,1}$.
-Similarly, global hyperbolicity was characterized by the existence of Cauchy hypersurfaces and of Cauchy time functions on manifolds with continuous Lorentzian metrics by S\"amann~\cite{Sae} building on work by Chru\'sciel and Grant~\cite{ChGr}.
-One should be aware that such low-regularity spacetimes already exhibit considerable pathological behavior including ``causal bubbles'' (failure of the push-up property) and not necessarily open chronological futures/pasts~\cite{ChGr,GH,GKSS,Li,SoWo}.
-Note that also the cone structure approach of Fathi and Siconolfi has been developed further in very recent works of Bernard and Suhr~\cite{BeSu,BeSu2} (using Conley theory) and Minguzzi~\cite{Min4} (using traditional arguments).
+Their approach has been developed further in very recent works of Bernard and Suhr~\cite{BeSu,BeSu2} (extending Conley theory to this setting) and Minguzzi~\cite{Min4} (using traditional arguments).
 Besides the elimination of the need of a Lorentzian metric in the theory of closed (causal) cones, also the smooth manifold structure should be removable to some degree.
 Indeed, it was already pointed out by Minguzzi~\cite{Min5} that sufficient conditions for the existence of time functions can be obtained for more general topological spaces through Nachbin's theory of closed ordered spaces \cite{Na}.

 It remained open, however, if and to what extent general (and in particular, all finer) results about the existence and properties of time functions known for smooth spacetimes rely on the causal and topological structure alone.
 Our present work answers this question fully in the abstract framework of Lorentzian (pre-) length spaces by characterizing the existence of several types of time functions with different steps on the causal ladder.